 The Need for Ongoing Verification

-The BBC released a news article at the end of 2023, which highlighted the amount of underaged drivers working within Deliveroo.
+The BBC released a news article, which highlighted the amount of underaged drivers working within Deliveroo.
 Whilst drivers must undergo checks when signing up to the MaaS operator, illegal account sharing with underage drivers often takes place once these checks have been carried out.

 The article underlines that the Home Office are urging Deliveroo, Just Eat and Uber Eats to reform policies that let riders lend accounts to others, known as “substitution”.
 Ongoing identity verification could provide a legitimate solution.